jamescherti/watch-xfce-xfconf/README.md

-# monitor-xfconf-changes - a command-line tool that can help you to configure XFCE 4 programmatically
+# watch-xfce-xfconf - Configure XFCE programmatically!

-The command-line tool monitor-xfconf-changes will display the xfconf-query commands of all the Xfconf settings that are being modified by XFCE programs like xfce4-settings-manager, thunar, catfish, ristretto...
+The command-line tool `watch-xfce-xfconf` will allow you to watch and display the `xfconf-query` commands of all the XFCE 4 / Xfconf settings that are being modified by XFCE programs like xfce4-settings-manager, thunar, catfish, ristretto...

 You can then add the xfconf-query commands to a Shell script that you can use to configure XFCE 4 programmatically.